Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

 When creating [Scrape Configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config), along with other Prometheus configuration options, using CRDs is the best approach when applying the Kube Prometheus Stack helm chart.
 The chart includes the Prometheus Controller Manager and its CRDs.

 Using the Service Monitor CRD automatically configures the [`relabel_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) based on `spec.selector` within the manifest.
-The relabel config enables service discovery for the specified job being created.
+The relabel config enables service discovery of targets for the specified job being created.

 Example:
 ``` yaml